ZangMi/PM-UC3M/README.md

 The notes are available at <https://bookdown.org/egarpor/PM-UC3M>.

 The course is designed to have, roughly, **one lesson and one lab for each main topic** in the syllabus.
-The schedule is tight due to time constraints and festivities, which will inevitably make the treatment of certain methods a little superficial, but hopefully the course will give you a great panoramic view of the different approaches for predictive modeling.
+The schedule is tight due to time constraints, which will inevitably make the treatment of certain methods a little superficial compared with what it would be the optimal.
+Nevertheless, the course will hopefully give you a great panoramic view of the different approaches for predictive modeling.

 Here is a broad view of the **syllabus**: